Curse of the Faceless Man: Legacy

 Segments from Curse of the Faceless Man were included in It Came from Hollywood, a comedy-documentary that was released theatrically in 1982; Curse was referred to in the 1985 comedy-horror-thriller Dead End; and the US theatrical trailer was featured in the 2007 video Out of This World Super Shock Show.

-Home video
+Home media

 The film was released on DVD by the MGM Limited Edition Collection on June 28, 2011.
 It was released on Blu-ray by Kino Lorber on February 16, 2016.